 - 1. Details of contracts or arrangements or transactions not at arm's length basis Not Applicable - 2.
-Details of material contracts or arrangements or transactions at arm's length basis:
+Details of material contracts or arrangements or transactions at arm's length basis :

-(a) Name(s) of the related party and nature of relationship Nil (b) Nature of contracts/arrangements/ transactions Nil (c) Duration of the contracts/ arrangements/transactions NOT APPLICABLE (d) Salient terms of the contracts or arrangements or transactions including the value, if any NOT APPLICABLE (e) Justification for entering into such contracts or arrangements or transactions Nil (f) Date(s) of approval by the Board Nil (g) Amount paid as advances if any: Nil (h) Date on which the special resolution was passed in general meeting as required under the first proviso to section 188: Not Applicable
+(a) Name(s) of the related party and nature of relationship Shri.
+Armand Aga Promoter and Brother of Whole-time Director of the Company (b) Nature of contracts/arrangements/ transactions Holding office or place of profit as a Sales Manager of the Company (c) Duration of the contracts/ arrangements/transactions 2 years (d) Salient terms of the contracts or arrangements or transactions including the value, if any Shri.
+Armand Aga holding office or place of profit as a Sales Manager of the Company (Asia-Pacific Region) w.e.f.
+February 9, 2023 with a remuneration of ₹75,000 p.m. (e) Date(s) of approval by the Board February 9, 2023 (f) Amount paid as advances if any: Nil (g) Date on which the special resolution was passed in general meeting as required under the first proviso to section 188: Not Applicable